Installing the Library

 pip install ViennaPS

 If there is no pre-built package available for your operating system, you can build the package yourself using the instructions below.
-To use ViennaPS in C++, clone the repository and follow the installation steps below.
+To use ViennaPS in C++, we recommend using CPM to manage the dependency.
+A simple CMake setup looks like this:

 Supported Operating Systems